We Need to Talk

 The new film, by award-winning director Maureen Towey and Philadelphia-based Four/Ten Media, creates an environment filled with tension and energy, amplified by Shaw’s inclusion of electronic composition and sampling of old film scores.
 We Need to Talk challenges conventional notions about the definition of opera— while rooted in the hallmark of the operatic form: strong musical storytelling—making it an ideal fourth and final installment of the Digital Commissions Series.

-Three Ways to Watch: Available on-demand starting April 16, with a Season Pass or Digital Commissions Bundle until May 31, 2021, or with a seven-day rental.
+Three Ways to Watch: Available on-demand with a Channel subscription or Digital Commissions Bundle, or with a seven-day rental for $10.

 Dates are Now Streaming.